-A. Gabon and International Law on Child, Early and Forced Marriage
+A. Mali and International Law on Child, Early and Forced Marriage

 - 4. Child and early marriage occurs before the age of 18 for one or both of the parties and it manifests in any formal marriage or informal union.
 Forced marriage can occur at any age when one and/or both parties have not provided their full and free consent to the union.
 A child marriage is therefore considered to be a form of forced marriage, as one and/or both parties are unable to provide their full, free and informed consent.2 There are various acronyms to describe this human rights issue, but in this submission we adopt 'Child, Early and Forced Marriage' (CEFM). - 5.
 CEFM is a human rights violation which deprives children of their agency to make decisions about their lives and future.
-It increases their vulnerability to various ills such as violence, discrimination, abuse, ill-health including sexual and reproductive health problems, and prevents their full participation in the economic, political and social spheres.3 - Child marriage is prevalent in Gabon, with girls disproportionately affected.
-National data indicates 22% of girls are married before the age of 18 and 6% before the age of 15, whilst 5% of boys are married before the age of 18.4
+It increases their vulnerability to various ills such as violence, discrimination, abuse, ill-health including sexual and reproductive health problems, and prevents their full participation in the economic, political and social spheres.3 - 6.
+Mali has one of the highest rates of child marriage worldwide, with girls disproportionately affected.
+National data indicates 54% of girls are married before reaching the age of 18, and 16% before the age of 15.4